CtrlK

 Distinctiveness Conflict Risk

 Clearly scoped to GitLab and the glab CLI, which distinguishes it from GitHub-related skills or generic git skills.
-The mention of GitLab-specific terminology (merge requests vs pull requests, glab vs gh) makes it highly distinctive.
+The mention of GitLab-specific terminology (merge requests vs pull requests, glab CLI) makes it unlikely to conflict with similar skills.

 3 / 3